mgajda/ouroboros-network/latency-sim/src/Latency.md

   after         = afterLD
   noDelay       = noDelayLD

-approximatesTTC compatible extract a b =
+-- | Specify the functor with respect to TTC operations verifyTTCFunctor compatible extract a b =
      (         (a `firstToFinish`         b) `compatible`
       (extract  a `firstToFinish` extract b)) &&
      (         (a `lastToFinish`          b) `compatible`